Building Module 6 · CLI Tools Setup

 Which shell should I be in?

 Everything in this module assumes you’re in a bash or zsh shell — the default on macOS, Linux, and WSL.
-If you’re on Windows, make sure you’re in your WSL terminal (Ubuntu), not PowerShell.
+If you’re on Windows without WSL, the Windows-native paths noted in each lesson will work in PowerShell or Git Bash.
+If you don’t have WSL yet and want to set it up, complete Module 3 first, then return here.
 If you’re connected to a remote server via SSH or VS Code Remote, you’re already in a Linux shell.
-If you’re not sure, run echo $SHELL — it should show /bin/bash or /bin/zsh.
+Not sure?
+Run echo $SHELL — it should show /bin/bash or /bin/zsh.

 Preflight check